 - All transportation

-- Use of trekking kit bag during trek
+- Use of trekking kit bag during the trek

 - 1 Assistant guide between 4 trekkers

-- Food for porters & crew members (We are less then handful of trekking companies that provide this facility)
+- Food for porters & crew members (We are less than a handful of trekking companies that provide this facility)

 - All permits